Spence M. Armstrong

-Spence M. "Sam" Armstrong (born 1934) is a retired three-star general, combat veteran, and test pilot in the United States Air Force (USAF).
+Spence M. "Sam" Armstrong (13 March 1934 – 15 November 2025) was a retired three-star general, combat veteran, and test pilot in the United States Air Force (USAF).
 In his thirty-four years of military service, he served in command assignments at five different levels in the USAF and retired as vice commander of Air Force Systems Command.

 Armstrong spent eleven more years as a senior executive at the National Aeronautics and Space Administration (NASA) leading the agency's human resources efforts and programs with academia.

 Early life

 Armstrong was born in 1934 in Columbia, Tennessee, and graduated from Hay Long High School in 1951.
 He spent a year at Vanderbilt University before entering the United States Naval Academy in Annapolis, Maryland.
 In 1956, he graduated with distinction earning a Bachelor of Science degree in engineering.
 Armstrong accepted his commission as a second lieutenant in the United States Air Force.

 Military career

 Armstrong earned his pilot's wings in 1957 after completing flight training at Greenville Air Force Base in Mississippi.
 He attended F-86 Sabre gunnery school at Williams AFB, Arizona, followed by F-100 Super Sabre gunnery school at Nellis AFB, Nevada.
 In April 1958, Armstrong was assigned to the 356th Tactical Fighter Squadron at Myrtle Beach AFB in South Carolina.
 After three years flying F-100s, he attended the University of Michigan, where he earned master's degrees in astronautical engineering and instrumentation engineering.
 In 1963, Armstrong was assigned to Holloman AFB in New Mexico, where he served as a guidance and control engineer.